Tech tools for online teaching: Get the one-stop guide for tech tools for teachers

 Your eLearning content is as good as the technology you use to deliver it.
 Since, in an online learning session, communication is a key factor, the headset you are using is one of the crucial tech tools for online teaching and a deciding factor in the success of your online class.
 Here is how to pick the best headset for online teaching:

 - There is no best headset as there are good options in every price range.
-If you sit in a relatively quiet cabin, a low-priced headset with microphone could do the trick.
+If you sit in a relatively quiet cabin, a low-priced headset with a microphone could do the trick.

 - Headsets with mic spare you of shouting into the laptop microphone.